Eye of the Temple review: Spelunking like Indiana Jones

 I don't want this to be a complaint because I thoroughly enjoy roomscale-only games.
 This is simply an observation of reality with certain physical space and movement requirements.

-The whip, like its real-life counterpart, can be awkward to use at times.
+On the bright side, now that it's natively on Quest, there's no worrying about getting tangled up in a cable like you would have on most PC VR headsets.

 During gameplay, you'll be using your whip for a surprising number of actions.
 Sometimes you'll use it as an extension of your hand to reach otherwise unreachable switches.
 Other times, you'll light it on fire to set a pyre ablaze or to wack enemies out of the air.
-The whip feels a bit awkward at all times, but, at least in my very limited experience with Indiana Jones-style whips, that's also the case with them in real life.
+The whip feels a bit awkward at all times, but, at least in my very limited experience, that's also the case with them in real life.

-Much as a whip could get tangled in the hands of an amateur, I also would not want to play this game on a headset that's tethered to a PC.
-I initially tried playing it with an Oculus Link cable but quickly gave up.
-There's just too much physical turning happening, and the cable gets hopelessly tangled in no time flat.

-Thankfully, there are several ways to play SteamVR on Quest 2 wirelessly.
-My preferred method of choice is Virtual Desktop, which delivers the highest quality wireless streaming without comparison.

-Some other minor gripes include the odd way you interact with the menu — that's with the tip of your torch — but this was not a mechanic found in the game and really is a super nitpicky point to bring up.

-Eye of the Temple: Should you play it?
+Should you play it?

-If you've got a Quest or a Quest 2, a gaming PC, and at least 2m x 2m of roomscale space, Eye of the Temple will give you a unique experience like no other.
-Sure, there are some roomscale demos from back in the early days of PC VR in 2016, but none of them are full-fledged multi-hour games like Eye of the Temple.
-It's the chance to see how well roomscale works with a longer title, and it's really just such a perfect fit with the theme it immediately makes sense.
+If you've got a Quest 2 and at least 2m x 2m of roomscale space, Eye of the Temple will give you a unique experience like no other.
+It's one of those games that only makes sense in VR and makes even more sense using a standalone headset without a wire tethering it to a PC.

 As there's quite a bit of world traversal over the hours you'll be playing it, I can see people getting fatigued or maybe even bored with the concept after a while.
 Most of the areas are small enough that you won't spend more than 20 minutes or so in each, leading you to constantly wonder what's around the next corner.
 If you're a puzzle fanatic and love the idea of walking for real in a virtual space, this is going to be one of the best $20 you'll spend on a game this year.